 The difficulty (and opportunity) in making the procurement process more sustainable boils down to numbers.
 With a variety of global stakeholders that abide by different principles and standards, purchasing and shipping goods will never reach sustainable levels without a full picture of what is happening and complete data.

-The ability to access that data massively benefits any attempt procurement teams make to refine their value chain.
-Unifying your vendors under a single standard — created internally or with the help of an outside expert — brings visibility to your procurement.
-Your suppliers are your partners, and their environmental risk is your environmental risk, but, now more than ever, CPOs can make decisions with all of the information available.
+The benefit for procurement teams as they try to refine their value chain is access to that data.
+Unifying your vendors under a single standard—created internally or with the help of an outside expert—brings visibility to your procurement.
+Your suppliers are your partners and their environmental risk is your environmental risk, but now more than ever, CPOs can make decisions with all of the information available.
 Set up a playbook for screening and have confidence that your suppliers are aligned.

-Simple automation, like one-touch invoicing or AI-based inventory management using an ERP, is the most obvious ways to bring efficiency to your procurement teams, but streamlining internal processes and communications can also impact the speed and accuracy of your workflows.
+Simple automation like one-touch invoicing or AI-based inventory management using an ERP are the most obvious ways to bring efficiency to your procurement teams, but streamlining internal processes and communications can also impact the speed and accuracy of your workflows.
 At the end of the supply chain crisis, leaders have an opportunity to reinvent the way they do things.

 Work to bake automation into your culture as you rebuild and future-proof it.
 Minimize physical waste by fine-tuning the flow of goods, but don’t forget about wasted time.
-When your employees are operating efficiently, fewer mistakes are made and there is more opportunity for growth that will directly impact business outcomes.
+When your employees are operating efficiently, fewer mistakes are made and there is more opportunity for growth—directly impacting business outcomes.
 Adding automation whenever possible is a commitment to the future of your business.

 We are in the middle of an economic paradigm shift.
-Since the industrial revolution, we have operated on a linear economy model, meaning a consumer's need spawns the creation of a product, which is manufactured, purchased and then, eventually, ends up in a landfill.
-However, commerce is slowly changing to adopt a circular economy that connects the beginning with the end to eliminate waste.
+From the industrial revolution to present, we have operated on a linear economy model.
+Meaning a consumer need spawns the creation of a product, which is manufactured, purchased, and then eventually ends up in a landfill.
+But slowly, commerce is changing to adopt a circular economy that connects the beginning with the end to eliminate waste.

 Decide internally which functions of the circular economy you will embrace.
-Will you start with product design or focus your efforts on manufacturing with sustainable materials?
-The Principles for Responsible investment recommend the following:
+Will you start in design or focus your efforts on manufacturing with sustainable materials?
+The Principles for Responsible investment recommends the following:

 Though many global task forces like PRI have laid a framework for successful sustainability, ESG standards have not been widely adopted among enterprises.
 Much of the responsibility to create standards for ESG excellence rests on individual players in the enterprise.

-Even today, many companies have not yet established a baseline for themselves or their suppliers.
-Though time-consuming, companies should feel empowered to set their own standards, determine what “good” means for their industry and stakeholders and track against it.
+Even today, many companies have not yet established a baseline for either themselves or their suppliers.
+Though time-consuming, companies should feel empowered to set their own standards, determine what “good” means for their industry and stakeholders, and track against it.